 The Celebration will take place Thursday, October 5, 2017 at the Providence Public Library.
 The occasion will gather community and business leaders, government officials, scholars, artists, and other Rhode Islanders to raise funds to support the public humanities including culture, history, heritage, and civic education in our state.
 The awards presentation will be accompanied by a reception with hors d’oeuvres and an open wine bar provided by Campus Fine Wines, as well as a silent auction featuring unique humanities experiences.

-Opportunities for sponsorships and event program ads are available now and tickets will go on sale in July.
+Opportunities for sponsorships and event program ads are available now and tickets will go on sale in early August.
 Proceeds benefit public history, cultural heritage, civic education, and community engagement by and for all Rhode Islanders.
 For more information call 401-273-2250 or e-mail firstname.lastname@example.org.

 Read on to learn more about these inspiring honorees.